Topic: Effective Infection Treatment – Chronic, Recurrent, Antibiotic Resistant, Viral, Yeast, Superbugs

 How is the treatment applied?

 The portable iontophoresis equipment is initially applied and calibrated to the patient during a clinic session.
 The equipment includes silver-nylon cloth electrodes attached to the body with medical tape, and a portable, palm-size electro-stimulator.
-The equipment is then taken home by the patient for continuous use over a number of days or even weeks, depending on the severity of the infection.
+The equipment is then taken home by the patient for continuous use over a number of days or even weeks, depending on the type and severity of the infection.
 Alternatively, a series of treatment sessions in the clinic can be arranged.

 The background medical science behind this treatment system is not new.
-There are extensive medical-scientific journal articles on the effectiveness and mechanisms of action of electrically produced silver ions as powerful antibacterial and antiviral agents, including by the USA military.
-A sample of this medical literature is listed below.
+There are extensive medical-scientific journal articles on the effectiveness and mechanisms of action of electrically produced silver ions as powerful antibacterial and antiviral agents; a sample of this medical literature is listed below.

 Becker RO, Spadaro JA.
 Treatment of orthopaedic infections with electrically generated silver ions.
 A preliminary report.
 J Bone Joint Surg Am.
 1978 Oct;60(7):871-81.